warmlyyours/kri/content/post/How-to-Organize-the-Kitchen-Cabinets.md

 ![Architecture Cabinets](/img/organizeCabinets/architecture-cabinets-chairs-contemporary-279648.jpg)

-People across the nation have decided to stay at home to do their part to help decrease the spread of novel Coronavirus and thanks to “social distancing” I have a ton of new found time on my hands.
-Cleaning out the kitchen cabinets and reorganizing the kitchenware sounds like a great project to kill some time and stay productive during social isolation...don’ it?
+People across the nation have decided to stay at home to do their part to help decrease the spread of novel Coronavirus.
+Social distancing has given us tons of new found time on our hands.
+Cleaning out the kitchen cabinets and reorganizing the kitchenware sounds like a great project to kill some time and stay productive during social isolation...don’it?

 ***